Gareth Southgate focused on England improvement, not his record

 Despite England reaching their first World Cup semi-final in 28 years, questions over their capability to compete with the top nations have been raised following consecutive defeats to Croatia, Belgium and Spain.

-However, Southgate says he feels under no pressure to field a strong side in Tuesday's friendly with Switzerland at the King Power Stadium as he looks to give crucial minutes to fringe players.
+However, Southgate says he feels under no pressure to field a strong side in Tuesday's friendly with Switzerland at the King Power Stadium, live on Sky Sports Main Event from 7pm, as he looks to give crucial minutes to fringe players.

 When asked about the negative focus losing a fourth successive game could bring, Southgate said: "That will come on me and I'm not concerned about it.
 Otherwise, I would make decisions just to boost my own win record.